VismayVora/AutoAnnotation/README.md

 ## Overview

-AutoAnnotation is a powerful pipeline designed to significantly speed up the process of annotating objects in video streams, particularly for recycling facilities or similar scenarios.
+AutoAnnotation is a powerful pipeline designed to significantly speed up the process of annotating objects in video streams or images.
+It was created for recycling video streams but has been made in such a way that it is applicable to any use case.
 It combines state-of-the-art computer vision models to automatically generate initial bounding box and segmentation mask annotations, which can then be efficiently reviewed and corrected using CVAT.

 The pipeline leverages:
 - DINO-X (via DDS Cloud API) for robust object detection
-  - Note: DINO-X API provides 20 yen free credits upon sign-up, after which usage is paid
-  - Consider using test mode when running the code to optimize API credit usage
 - SAM2 (Segment Anything Model 2) for high-quality segmentation masks
 - CVAT for intuitive manual correction and refinement